Fitness Volt

 1. Cable biceps curl

 The barbell biceps curl is an excellent mass builder.
-However, the cable variation could be even better because it keeps the target muscles under constant tension, creating greater occlusion for a better pump.
-You can do this exercise with a straight bar or if you prefer, an EZ bar attachment.
-However you do it, cable biceps curls are a viable rival to traditional barbell biceps curls.
+However, the cable variation could be even better because it keeps the target muscles under constant tension, helping maximize stimulation.
+You can do this exercise with a straight bar or, if you prefer, an EZ bar attachment.
+Whichever method you pick, cable biceps curls are a viable rival to traditional barbell biceps curls.

 Read all about cable biceps curls here.